hindu-comm/mail_stream_advaita-l/2017/07/Debunking_Drishti-Sr/192__Praveen_R._Bhat.md

 > maya.
 >
-I hope you are not saying that from absolute position, you have to accept mAyA, else I am sorry to say that I doubt your absolute view.​
+I hope you are not saying that from absolute position, you have to accept mAyA, else I am sorry to say that I doubt your absolute view.

 It's not a question of whether we need maya to explain Advaita.
 >
-​Definitely not, again you have it topsyturvy.
-Maya is needed to ​explain dvaita prapancha inspite of Advaita for those who question nirguNatva of brahma.
+Definitely not, again you have it topsyturvy.
+Maya is needed to explain dvaita prapancha inspite of Advaita for those who question nirguNatva of brahma.